oneapi-src/oneDPL/rfcs/proposed/iterators_pass_directly_customization/README.md

 passed directly if and only if both base iterators are also passed directly. oneDPL will use this customization point internally when determining how to handle incoming data, picking up any user defined customizations.

-When using device policies, oneDPL will check iterator types by calling `is_passed_directly_in_onedpl_device_policies` and if `true` is returned, will pass the iterator directly to sycl kernels rather than the data into sycl buffers, and then using the sycl buffer to handle the device accessibility of the data.
+When using device policies, oneDPL will run compile time checks on argument iterator types by calling `is_passed_directly_in_onedpl_device_policies` as a `constexpr`.
+If `true` is returned, oneDPL will pass the iterator directly to sycl kernels rather than copying the data into sycl buffers and using accessors to those buffers in the kernel.
 Users may also call `oneapi::dpl::is_passed_directly_in_onedpl_device_policies` themselves to check how the oneDPL internals will treat any iterator types.
 This may be useful to ensure that no extra overhead occurs in device policy calls.

 ```
 namespace user